withastro/astro/.changeset/metal-forks-retire.md

 'astro': patch
 ---

-Fixes Actions when using the Bun adapter.
+Fixes "unexpected end of JSON input" error when using Actions with Bun.